ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 Epson Controllers
 -----------------
-Epson have a range of controllers designed to support the output of images onto electrophoretic (EPD) displays.
+Epson have a range of controllers designed to support the output of images onto electrophoretic displays (EPD).
 The controllers differ in the size of display they can support, whether they have external or internal frame buffer memory, on-board or external power supplies and support for colour displays.

 The controllers can be accessed via SPI or a 16-bit parallel data bus.